virajpandya/sapphire/README.md

 ```
 which will extract the required data files into the ```sapphire/data``` subdirectory (ideally the pip installation path).
 Alternatively, you can extract this tarball anywhere you want and then feed it as the runtime ```data_path``` argument (e.g., sapphire/scripts/config.yaml -- see below).

-We strongly recommend installing mamba from https://conda-forge.org/download/ to install a virtual environment with the necessary package dependencies listed in ```environment.yml```.
+We strongly recommend installing mamba from https://conda-forge.org/download/ to create a virtual environment with the necessary package dependencies listed in ```environment.yml```.
 You can automate the creation of a new mamba environment called "sapphire" by doing

 ```
 CONDA_SUBDIR=osx-arm64 # this line is only if installing on MacOS